Datum-Technology-Corporation/mooreio_client/README.md

 ## How much does it cost?
 The EDA Automation and Package management is Free & Open-Source.
 Some commands, such as UVM Code Generation, require a Moore.io User Account (which can be created at www.mooreio.com/register) and a license for Datum UVMx.
-However, the tool operates independently of the site in all other regards and can be used without any authentication.
+However, the tool operates independently of the site in all other regards and can be used without authentication.

 ## Features